By: NEOS Investments

 Seeking Tax-Efficient Monthly Income?
 NEOS ETFs aim to deliver the next evolution of options strategies, where seeking income is the outcome.

-We'll explain the difference between 30-day SEC yield, distribution yield, and dividend yield - that investors can use to evaluate the performance of their ETFs.
+We'll explain the difference between 30-day SEC yield, distribution rate, and dividend yield - that investors can use to evaluate the performance of their ETFs.